Key Takeaways

 Jason filed his 2021 return on August 30, 2022, without an extension, and paid what he owed.
 The IRS hit him with failure-to-file and failure-to-pay penalties, plus interest, treating the return as late against the original April 2022 deadline.
 He paid those penalties on October 1, 2022.

 Under Kwong, his return wasn’t actually due until July 10, 2023, so the penalties shouldn’t have been assessed.
-His three-year deadline runs from that due date — giving him until July 10, 2026, later than the two-year deadline from his payment.
+His three-year deadline ran from that due date — giving him until July 10, 2026, later than the two-year deadline from his payment.
+If Jason didn’t file by then, his window is now shut.

 Priya has the same facts, except she didn’t pay her penalties and interest until July 1, 2025.
-Because her payment came so much later, the two-year rule from her payment date gives her until July 1, 2027 — well past the date that applies to most people.
+Because her payment came so much later, the two-year rule from her payment date gives her until July 1, 2027 — well past the date that applied to most people.
+If you’re in a situation closer to Priya’s, you’re likely still fine.

-The takeaway: your specific deadline depends on when you actually paid, not one date that applies to everyone.
-If you’re unsure, that’s exactly the situation a protective claim is designed for.
+The takeaway: your specific deadline depends on when you actually paid, not one date that applied to everyone.
+If you’re unsure which situation you’re in, pull your IRS account transcript and check the payment date before assuming either way.

 Don’t Overlook Missed Refunds Beyond Just Penalties

-This isn’t only about penalty and interest refunds.
-If you had withholding, estimated tax payments, refundable credits, or a Recovery Rebate Credit you never claimed for tax years 2019 through 2022, the same postponed-deadline logic may give you more time than you’d assume to file an original or amended return.
-Don’t rule yourself out just because the headline issue here is about penalties — review your records for the whole stretch.
+This was never only about penalty and interest refunds.
+If you had withholding, estimated tax payments, refundable credits, or a Recovery Rebate Credit you never claimed for tax years 2019 through 2022, the same postponed-deadline logic may give you a different — and possibly later — deadline than the one that applied to penalties.

 Common Issues to Watch Out For

-I get questions about deadlines like this a lot, and a few mistakes come up repeatedly.
+I get questions about deadlines like this a lot, and a few mistakes come up repeatedly — including now that July 10 has passed.

-Filing a vague protective claim.
+Filing a vague protective claim (for those still in their window).
 “I want to reserve my rights” isn’t a valid claim on its own.
-It has to name the legal issue, the tax years, and enough detail that the IRS understands what you’re disputing.
+It has to name the legal issue, the tax years, and enough detail that the IRS understands what’s being disputed.

 Falling for a guaranteed-refund pitch.
-This is a confusing, unsettled legal issue, and that combination — confusion plus urgency — is exactly what scammers look for.
-Be wary of anyone promising a guaranteed refund, charging fees based on your refund size, or pressuring you to file something you don’t understand.
-It’s a legitimate taxpayer-rights issue grounded in a real court case, not a marketing gimmick — but that doesn’t mean everyone selling help with it is legitimate.
+This is a confusing, unsettled legal issue, and confusion plus a missed deadline is exactly what scammers look for.
+Be wary of anyone promising they can still get you a refund after the fact, charging fees based on your refund size, or pressuring you into something you don’t understand.

 Looking Ahead: What Happens After July 10